Relevant GRI Indicators

 - Consolidated in the premium segment: IMC group (Iscar brand), Kennametal (Kennametal brand)

 - Fragmented in mid-market including global premium players present with their mid-market brands:

 Mitsubishi, IMC group (Taegutec brand), Kennametal (Widia brand), Zhuzhou

 Direct sales ~55–60 percent.
 Distribution sales are predominant in North America whereas direct sales are predominant in Europe.
 In Asia, mainly distribution sales with limited service offering in the mid-market segment and direct sales, with high service level, in the premium segment.

-Expansion through organic growth, innovation and niche acquisitions in the core (round tools).
-Complementary expansion into pre-machining, post-machining and additive manufacturing.
+Expansion through organic growth, innovation and niche acquisitions in the core.
+Expansion into digital solutions and additive manufacturing supporting customer value chains.

 Various forms of business environment risks with an impact on the metal cutting market in general, mainly changes in customers behavior, acquisition-related risks, structural changes in our industry, information security risks and compliance-related risks.